albertomsp/dinosaur-pygame/README.md

 You may need to [install some prerequisites](https://www.pygame.org/wiki/GettingStarted) to make `pygame` work.
 Once they are installed, to install the project:
 ```
 make install
+# `make clean` can be run to reset the project to a clean state
 ```

 #### To run the application: